dbmi-bgm/granite/docs/filters.md

     granite whiteList -i file.vcf -o file.out.vcf --BEDfile file.bed --VEP --VEPrescue <str> <str> --CLINVAR --SpliceAI <float>

 ### blackList
 blackList allows to filter-out variants from input VCF file based on positions set in BIG format file and/or provided population allele frequency.
+Positions can be also specified as a BED format file.

 #### Arguments
 ```text